ceciliamerino/Thecaphora_frezzii_DeNovo_Transcriptome/scripts/02_read_classification/README.md

   Classifies paired-end RNA-seq reads into host-derived reads, *T. frezzii* reads, and unmapped reads using BBSplit.

 - `bbmap_index_fungus.sh`
-  Builds the BBMap index for the Thecaphora frezii reference genome.
+  Builds the BBMap index for the *Thecaphora frezzii* reference genome.

 - `remapping_bbmap.sh`
-  Remaps reads from the Arachis hypogaea containers and reads remaining unmapped after BBSplit to the T. frezii reference genome using BBMap.
+  Remaps reads from the Arachis hypogaea containers and reads remaining unmapped after BBSplit to the *T. frezzii* reference genome using BBMap.